zaiisao/Documentation/en/Voice/start_call_audio_mac.md

 import AgoraRtcEngineKit
 ```

-<div class="alert note">The Agora Video SDK uses libc++ (LLVM) by default.
+<div class="alert note">The Agora Native SDK uses libc++ (LLVM) by default.
 Contact Agora support If you want to use libstdc++ (GNU).
-The SDK provides FAT image libraries with multi-architecture support for both 32/64-bit audio emulators and 32/64-bit audio/video real devices.</div>
+The SDK provides FAT image libraries with multi-architecture support for both 32/64-bit audio emulators and 32/64-bit voice real devices.</div>

 ### 3. Initialize AgoraRtcEngineKit